github/developer.github.com/content/guides/discovering-resources-for-a-user.md

 ---
-title: Discovering resources for the authenticated user | GitHub API
+title: Discovering resources for a user | GitHub API
 ---

-# Discovering resources for the authenticated user
+# Discovering resources for a user

 * TOC
 {:toc}